Gi60s/IT410-2017/src/git.md

 - *Central Repository* - The repository that everyone uses to get code from and merges new code into.

-## In Class Exercise

-### Step 1:
+### Hands On Exercise

+1. Visit [https://github.com](https://github.com) and create an account and/or log in.

-1. Create a new central repository on Github.
+2. Create a new central repository on Github.

+3. Open a terminal and after each of the below steps issue the command `git status`.

-2. Clone the central repository onto your local machine.
+    1. Clone the central repository onto your local machine: `git clone [repository_name]`.

-3. Add a file on your local machine.
-(From here on, check git status with each step).
+    2. Add a file on your local machine.

+    3. Stage the file: `git add [file_path]`.

-4. Stage the file.
+    4. Commit the file: `git commit [file_path] -m [comment]`.

+    5. Push the changes of the local repository up to the central repository: `git push`.

-5. Commit the file.
+    6. Modify the file.

+    7. Stage and commit: `git commit -a [file_path] -m [comment]`.

-6. Push changes to the local repository.
+    8. Push changes to the central repository.

-### Step 2:
+## Branches

+Branches are useful for:

+- Making changes without having to worry about ruining the active stable code.

+- Contributing to other people's code.

+### Hands on Exercise

 Join up with a class mate.
-You each will perform these steps on the other's repository.
+You will need to give the class mate access to write to your github repository.
+You each will perform these steps on the other's repository from the terminal.

-1. Clone the other repository to a new directory on your machine.
+1. Clone the other repository to a new directory on your local machine.
+(Anyone can clone a public repository.) `git clone [repository_name]`
-2. Add a file, stage and commit it, and push.

-### Step 3:

-Working with another class mate on a single repository:

-1. Both of you add different files and make changes.
-2. Stage, commit, and push the files to the central repository.

-### Step 4:

-Working with branches.
-Useful for making changes that lead to code instability.

-### Step 5:

-Pull requests

-## Terminology

-- *Fork* - A copy of another repository that becomes a new repository.
-The new repository will be modified and then eventually will be made into a pull request.
-- *Pull Request* - A request to merge a fork with a central repository.

-## Why Use Versioning

-### Scenario 1: All Alone

-- You make changes.
-- You commit those changes.
+2. Create a new local branch: `git checkout -b [branch_name]`.

+3. Check to see what branches you have locally: `git branch`.

-- You push the changes to the central repository.
+4. Push the newly created branch to the central repository: `git push origin [branch_name]`.

-- You could go to another computer and pull down the latest from the repository.
+5. Modify an existing file on the branch.

+6. Stage and commit: `git commit -a [file_path] -m [comment]`.

+Through the github web interface:

+1. Create a pull request: https://help.github.com/articles/creating-a-pull-request/

+2. Have your class mate merge the pull request and delete the branch.

+In your terminal:

+1. Delete your local branch: `git branch -d [branch_name]`.